docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 ---
-description: Migrating from Docker Cloud to Kubernetes
+description: How to migrate apps from Docker Cloud to GKE
-keywords: cloud, kubernetes, migration, google, gke, gcp
+keywords: cloud, migration, kubernetes, google, gke
 title: Migrate Docker Cloud stacks to Google Kubernetes Engine
 ---